Save up to £440 on your energy bills with proper loft insulation!

 Loft insulation is crucial for energy efficiency and comfort in homes across the UK.
 With rising energy costs, homeowners increasingly look for effective ways to reduce their heating bills and carbon footprints.
 The UK government considers loft insulation an energy-saving material and offers VAT relief for its installation.
 From April 2022 to 31st March 2027, the installation of loft insulation benefits from a zero rate of VAT, highlighting its role in promoting energy efficiency.

 One common concern is loft insulation's fire safety.
-While not entirely fireproof, the best loft insulation materials are designed to be fire resistant, offering significant protection.
+While not entirely fireproof, the best loft insulation materials are designed to be fire-resistant, offering significant protection.
 Choosing the right insulation can enhance home safety while providing energy savings and improved comfort.
-This article will address loft insulation safety, fire ratings, factors influencing flammability, and whether it suits your UK home.
+This article will address the process of replacing loft insulation, including loft insulation safety, fire ratings, factors influencing flammability, and whether it suits your UK home.

 How can you ensure you choose the right type of loft insulation for your home?
 At GreenMatch, we connect you with up to 3 vetted insulation specialists to help you decide.
 By filling out our short form, you can receive tailored quotes from our network of professionals, saving you the hassle of endless research.
 Our service is free, and you are not obligated to accept any of the quotes you receive.
 Click the button below to begin!